I want more. Much more. Money? No way! I want more time! More time to live – 106 healthy years.

-So after a lovely Khmer dinner I cycled along the promenade and it was exactly the hour when the big houseboat-like ships take off to a river cruise in the dark, i. a. to spot fireflies.
+So after a lovely Khmer dinner, I cycled along the promenade and it was exactly the hour when the big houseboat-like ships take off on a river cruise in the dark, i. a. to spot fireflies.

-Although I had initially decided against this tour – since I intended to enjoy my homely room doing some reading, writing, cherishing – seeing the first ships passing by, nicely illuminated, people enjoying a drink on the top deck…I left my bike at the promenade, forked over five bucks and faster than you think I was one of the people on the top deck enjoying a beer that’s even included in the already reasonable fare.
+Although I had initially decided against this tour – since I intended to enjoy my homely room doing some reading, writing, cherishing – seeing the first ships passing by, nicely illuminated, people enjoying a drink on the top deck…I left my bike at the promenade, forked over five bucks, and faster than you think I was one of the people on the top deck enjoying a beer that was even included in the already reasonable fare.

 What can I say, there are too many nice things to do, sometimes I just let my gut decide.

 In this case, my mind happily followed.